EmmeTrader/DeepRL-P2-Continuous-control/README.md

 This generates 20 potentially different scores.
 Then the average of these 20 scores is taken, which is the average score for each episode (where the average is over all 20 agents).
 Finally the environment is considered solved when the **moving average over 100 episodes** of those average scores **is at least +30**.

-In this repository this second version of the environment has been used with a DDPG algorithm.
+In this repository, the second version of the environment has been used with a DDPG algorithm.

 ## Getting started